BlackOpsOne/Cheating-PSA/pages/t5/Stealth-Cheating.md

 ## Custom Game Executables
 The game executable itself can be modified to gain an advantage.

-> [!WARNING]
-> It is unknown if this detectable by simply looking at the file's size or hash, since no one ever has the same executable.

 > [!CAUTION]
+> This can lead to a multitude of changes that are not possible via a patch.
 > The only way to detect this is via an external program checking all relevant game functions.
+Checking hashes will not work due to how Steam downloads files, the game executable is never the same for some reason.

 ## Console Stealth Patching
 Console can have stealth patches via GSC injector mod menus, but modifying the script to not be a mod menu but something that would provide an advantage, such as a better setup.

 > [!CAUTION]
-> This is impossible to detect, console is a weak link.
+> This is impossible to detect, as console can not have a reliable anticheat.

 ## Shader Warming
 Shader warming can be used to splice a raw session or run very easily, as it is a completely static screen.